khushi-baghel/Bubble-Game/README.md

 CSS: For styling the game elements.
 JavaScript: For game logic and interactivity.
 # Demo
-You can play the game (https://khushi-baghel.github.io/Bubble-Game/).
+You can play the game here https://khushi-baghel.github.io/Bubble-Game/